-LAND USE POLICIES IMPLEMENTATION ACTION RESPONSIBILITY IMPLEMENTATION TIMELINE Maintain the small-town character of the jurisdiction by encouraging ag related developments that would not alter its character.
-Does not require specific action Planning Commission, Town Board Encourage ag related development to be harmonious with the surrounding natural landscape.
-Does not require specific action Planning Commission, Town Board Recognize the critical role that farmland, open space, historical architecture, scenic vistas, land-and riverscapes, natural resources and designated features, scenic roads, archeological, and cultural features play in defining and enhancing the community's distinctive rural character.
-Does not require specific action Planning Commission, Town Board
+IMPLEMENTATION IMPLEMENTATION LAND USE POLICIES ACTION RESPONSIBILITY TIMELINE Maintain the small-town character of the Does not require specific Planning jurisdiction by avoiding developments that action Commission, Town would alter its character.
+Board Recognize the critical role that farmland, Does not require specific Planning open space, historical architecture, scenic action Commission, Town vistas, land-and riverscapes, natural Board resources and designated features, scenic roads, archeological, and cultural features play in defining and enhancing the community's distinctive rural character.
+Recognize that sensitive environmental Does not require specific Planning features such as lowlands, floodplains, action Commission, Town wetlands, and steep slopes are extremely Board important in helping to define the distinctive character and scenic beauty of the community.
+The community will require all proposed Does not require specific Planning public recreational development to conform to action Commission, Town all of the policies in this Comprehensive Plan, Board particularly those aimed at protecting the agricultural character and farm vitality of the community.